rum1887/RLOSF23-Screening-Exercise/README.md

 ## Instructions to build and run the application
 1. _Clone the repository_ <br> ```git clone https://github.com/rum1887/RLOSF23-Screening-Exercise```
-2. _Complile each task by passing the following flags as arguments_: <br> - I flag includes path to the directory which contains "liblua.a" file and include directory in the OS<br> - L flag helps the linker find the header files located in the source folder of LUA.<br> ```gcc task1.cpp -I ~/lua-5.4.4/src -I /usr/local/include/lua5-4.4/ -L /usr/local/include/lua-5.4.4/lib -llua -o task1```
+2. _Complile each task using gcc compliler on the command line by passing the following flags as arguments_: <br>
+- - I flag includes path to the directory which contains "liblua.a" file and include directory in the OS
+- - L flag helps the linker find the header files located in the source folder of LUA.<br> ```gcc task1.cpp -I ~/lua-5.4.4/src -I /usr/local/include/lua5-4.4/ -L /usr/local/include/lua-5.4.4/lib -llua -o task1```

 3. _Output the file_ <br> ```./task1``` <br>